 The emergence of high-quality FSM software has transformed field resource management throughout a number of diverse industries.
 Four examples include:

-- As previously discussed, package shipping enterprises have utilized these solutions to eliminate inefficiencies created by driving, thereby saving money on fuel and increasing driver productivity.
+As previously discussed, package shipping enterprises have used these solutions to eliminate inefficiencies created by driving, thereby saving money on fuel and increasing driver productivity.

-- Although health care isn’t the first industry people think of that utilizes FSM, there are many mobile doctors, nurses, and paramedics who are benefiting from the availability of accurate patient histories.
+Although health care isn’t the first industry people think of that uses FSM, there are many mobile doctors, nurses, and paramedics who benefit from the availability of accurate patient histories.

 The advancements made possible by FSM software can create benefits for numerous different types of organizations, and companies in new industries will certainly continue to be exposed to these new possibilities.